Sarah Treem: Career

 Having started her career in theater, Treem's most recent stage production When We Were Young and Unafraid premiered in the summer of 2014, which starred Cherry Jones and was directed by Pam MacKinnon.
 A Feminine Ending premiered at Playwrights Horizons and went on to be produced at South Coast Repertory and Portland Center Stage, among others.
 The How and The Why premiered at the McCarter Theater in Princeton, New Jersey.
 It was directed by Emily Mann and starred Mercedes Ruehl.
 It also went on to productions at Interact Theatre and Trinity Repertory.
 Treem's other plays include Empty Sky (Bloomington Playwrights Project), Orphan Island (Sundance Theater Lab), Human Voices (New York Stage and Film), and Mirror Mirror.

 Treem's work in television began on the acclaimed HBO series In Treatment.
 She then moved on to writing and co-executive producing the political drama House of Cards.
 In 2014, Treem co-created the hit Showtime series The Affair.
 Set in Montauk, New York, the show examines the psychological effects of an affair between a married waitress and a teacher who spends his summer at his in-laws' estate in the small coastal town.
 The series tells the same story from multiple perspectives and won the Golden Globe for Outstanding Drama Series in 2015.
 Treem said that "the concept is that two people can be in the same conversation and have radically different experiences."
 In addition to her Golden Globe win, Treem's work has earned her nominations for the Humanitas Prize, Primetime Emmy Awards and four Writers Guild of America Awards, including two wins for New Series for House of Cards and In Treatment.
 In December 2019, a Hollywood Reporter article reported that Treem had been accused of inappropriately pressuring actors to do nude scenes on The Affair.
 Treem denied the claims in Deadline shortly after.

 In November 2019, Treem signed a multi-year deal with Fox 21 television studios to create and produce series for their network, cable and streaming platforms.
-She is currently developing a limited series based on the life of actress and inventor Hedy Lamarr, for actress Gal Gadot to star in.
+Her upcoming television shows include Cry Wolf for FX, based on the Danish series Ulven kommer, and Lovesick for Netflix, based on the Israeli series Choley Ahava.

 Personal life

 Treem wrote an essay about the reality of "having it all" as a working mother for Red Magazine in 2017, in a post that eventually went viral.

+Treem married Jay Carson in 2014 and divorced in 2017 after three years of marriage.

 In October 2022, Treem married Icelandic game designer Torfi Frans Ólafsson.